OPS-E2E-PPE/VBA-Docs/api/Access.BoundObjectFrame.DisplayWhen.md

 keywords: vbaac10.chm10922
 f1_keywords:
 - vbaac10.chm10922
-ms.prod: access
 api_name:
 - Access.BoundObjectFrame.DisplayWhen
 ms.assetid: ef64a05d-562f-2aff-09aa-b3d5609854b8
 ms.date: 02/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # BoundObjectFrame.DisplayWhen property (Access)

-You can use the **DisplayWhen** property to specify which of a form's controls you want displayed on screen and in print.
+Use the **DisplayWhen** property to specify which of a form's controls you want displayed on screen and in print.
 Read/write **Byte**.

 ## Syntax